When is the right time to ask about hospice?

 Hospice volunteers are generally available to provide different types of support to patients and their loved ones including running errands, preparing light meals, staying with a patient to give family members a break, and lending emotional support and companionship to patients and family members.

-Can I receive hospice care if I reside in a nursing facility or assisted living facility?
+Can I receive hospice or palliative care if I reside in a nursing facility or assisted living facility?

-Hospice is covered by most insurance plans, including Medicare and Medicaid, with very few out-of-pocket costs to the patient.
+Hospice is covered by most insurance plans, including Medicare and Medicaid, with very few if any out-of-pocket costs to the patient.

 When is the best time to have “the conversation” about hospice?